warpaltarpers/alexa-skill-redhawksfacts/README.md

 ## Motivation

-I wanted to try an easy skill for Alexa, and I knew fact skills came with a lot of tutorials to help walk me through the process.
+Submitted for the August 2017 Amazon Developer Skill Student Promotion I wanted to try an easy skill for Alexa, and I knew fact skills came with a lot of tutorials to help walk me through the process.

 ## Authors